crate/cratedb-guide/docs/integrate/dbt/index.md

 ## Learn

-Learn how to use CrateDB with dbt by exploring concise examples.
+Learn how to use CrateDB with dbt by exploring a few examples.

 :::{rubric} Tutorials
 :::